drobnyd/Shell/README.md

-# A Simple Shell Implementation for Linux/Unix programming in C course at Charles University in Prague
+# Shell Task for Linux/Unix programming in C course at Charles University in Prague

 Phase 1 requirements (due to January 13, 2019)
 -------